School Curriculum

 Drama

-b.
-Setting arrangements
+- Setting arrangements

 Year 7: Students are taught in mixed ability groups except in mathematics where they are set by ability.

-Year 8: In addition to maths, students are taught in ability groups in physical education, MFL and science.
+Year 8: In addition to maths, students are taught in ability groups in physical education, MFL, and science.

-c.
-Pathways
+- Pathways

 Other students needing help receive individual or small group support where possible.

-1. Key Stage 4 – Years 10 and 11
+- Key Stage 4 – Years 10 and 11

 GCSEs are designed to be taught over two years and this is reflected in our two-year Key Stage 4 curriculum.

-a.
-Subjects
+- Subjects

-Students follow a core curriculum comprising
+Students follow a core curriculum comprising:

-English (language and literature)
+- English (language and literature)

-Science (triple or combined)
+- Science (triple or combined)

-A modern foreign language
+- A modern foreign language

-In addition, students study
+In addition, students study:

-Philosophy of religion (PoR)
+- Philosophy of religion (PoR)

-All students begin PoR in Year 9 and have an early entry for either the full course GCSE or the short course GCSE in Year 10.
+All students begin PoR in Year 9 and have an early entry for either the full course GCSE or the short course GCSE in Year 10. - Computing

-Students then choose 3 further option subjects.
+Students then study three further option subjects.

-b.
-Setting
+- Setting

-c.
-Pathways
+- Pathways

 Students choose courses from one of five pathways

-• GCSE EBacc pathway
+- GCSE EBacc pathway

-Whilst we strongly recommend most students follow the EBacc pathway, we recognise that for some students this is not the right choice and as such we do not direct this.
+Whilst we strongly recommend most students follow the EBacc pathway, we recognise that for some students this is not the right choice and as such we do not direct this. - GCSE non-EBacc pathway

-Students select three subjects from the option blocks which don’t include one of history or geography, but do study a modern foreign language
+Students select three subjects from the option blocks which don’t include one of history or geography, but do study a modern foreign language - A mixed GCSE/non-GCSE pathway

-Students mix and match GCSE courses along with a choice of up to two vocational courses.
+Students mix and match GCSE courses along with a choice of two Cambridge First qualifications.
 These are offered in child development and health and social care.
-GCSEs could include history and/or geography in order to achieve the EBacc.
+This pathway could include history and/or geography in order to achieve the EBacc. - An Alternative Provision pathway (ICA)

 This provides an opportunity for students to receive additional help and support instead of taking a GCSE in MFL and/or up to two GCSE subjects